sheldon-yuen1023/Glider-Code/README.md

-# UCL Underwater Glider – Arduino-Based Subsystem Testing
+# UCL Underwater Glider – Arduino-Based Autonomous Test Vehicle

 This repository contains the **early-stage control and diagnostic software** for the **UCL Underwater Glider project**, written using the **Arduino framework in C++**.
 The codebase is designed to support **tethered testing** of onboard subsystems prior to full autonomous integration.